microsoft/MSLab/README.md

 * [LTSC ISO](https://www.microsoft.com/en-us/software-download/windowsinsiderpreviewserver)

-NOTE: In 17744 is a bug, so during deployment process DC creation takes forewer.
+NOTE: There is no LTSC available yet.
+In 17744 was a bug, so during deployment process DC creation takes forewer.
 Workaround is to just log in as corp\Administrator to DC and it magically finishes.

 ### Optionally you can download SCVMM 2019 files